owen-it/laravel-auditing/README.md

       <li>No one was defined as owner</li>
     </ul>
   </li>
-  <li>Rafael França created a team 8 day ago
+  <li>Rafael França deleted a team 2 day ago
     <ul>
       <li>No details</li>
     </ul>